 MiCA, FCA, SEC, GDPR — the marketing rules, quoted and explained.

 This tracker is general, educational information for EU users and marketing teams, not legal, financial, or investment advice, and not a determination of any firm’s authorisation status or any authority’s intentions.
 Every row is a factual, sourced data point at a point in time — drawn from regulators’ statements, firms’ own notices, public registers, and NorthPoint’s own cited MiCA pages — and can change as licences are granted, withdrawn, or restrictions lifted.
 Naming a firm here is not an allegation of wrongdoing.
 Confirm the current position on the ESMA register of authorised CASPs, the relevant national competent authority’s records, and the firm’s own EU service notices, and consult qualified counsel for your situation.
-As of 12 July 2026.
+Rows as of 16 July 2026; the KuCoin (EU entity) row was re-verified on 27 July 2026.